 A note about file names: Jazz has imposed these rules: -

-· This folder contains subfolders /shelf and /pickup.
+· These folders contain subfolders /shelf and /pickup.

-· For each program there will be two objects in the HFS, a .wsdl file and a .wsbind file.
+· For each program there will be two or three objects in the HFS, a .wsbind file, and either a .wsdl file or two .json files.
 The system (not Jazz) requires these extensions to be in lower case, i.e. not .WSDL nor .WSBIND

 · Web service provider or requester programs can’t be named “shelf” or “pickup”